RoboSafe-Lab/DiffGan/README.md

 After that, you will find the trained weights in `diffuser_trained_models/`.
 Please move this folder to `checkpoints/` directory.

 ### Training
 Before start training, ensure that you get the checkpoint of diffusion model and put it in the correct place.
-Please check the config in `config/MaxEntIRL.json` or create your own config file (follow [this]() to get the details about config).
+Please check the config in `config/MaxEntIRL.json` or create your own config file (follow [this](config/README.md) to get the details about config).
 ```bash
 python -m scripts.train --config <path-to-config-file>

 # For example, use our config file
 python -m scripts.train --config config/MaxEntIRL.json
 ```

 ### Closed-loop Evaluation
-You can use the following command to evaluate the trained model or our provided checkpoint.
-Please check the config in `config/MaxEntIRL.json` or create your own config file (follow [this]() to get the details about config).
+You can use the following command to evaluate the trained model or our provided [checkpoint](#pre-trained-models).
+Please check the config in `config/MaxEntIRL.json` or create your own config file (follow [this](config/README.md) to get the details about config).
 ```bash
 python -m scripts.infer --config <path-to-config-file>
 ```

 ### Parse Metrics
 ```bash
 python scripts/calcalate_metrics.py --hdf5_dir <path-to-hdf5-file> --dataset_dir <path-to-dataset> --output_dir <path-to-output-dir>
 ```

+### Pre-trained Models
+We have provided checkpoints for discriminator in `\train_results`.